 - Want to slow it up.
-SLW C&D will give me great slow songs that works in a wedding.
+SLW C&D will give me great slow songs that work at a wedding.

 You get the idea.
-Speed, organization, quick access to my library with creating quick filters for music that is smarter than iTunes in the end, if you let it be.
+Speed, organization, quick access to my library by creating quick filters for music that is smarter than iTunes in the end, if you let it be.
 What is funny is I was so reliant on iTunes that I kept on snubbing a platform that ended up working better in the end.
-It just took a leap of faith, a change up in thinking, and a bit of work; but I am much better off in the end for it.
+It just took a leap of faith, a changeup in thinking, and a bit of work; but I am much better off in the end for it.